pravega/pravega/cli/admin/README.md

 kubectl exec pravega-pravega-segment-store-0 -it bash
 ````

-Once in the pod, you can run the Pravega Admin CLI
+Once in the pod, you can run the Pravega Admin CLI:
 ```
 ./bin/pravega-admin
     OpenJDK 64-Bit Server VM warning: Option MaxRAMFraction was deprecated in version 10.0 and will likely be removed in a future release.